Resources and Advice

 Read more

 Many people find using a fitness device to track their daily activity good motivation for staying active.
-A wearable device such as the Taking Care Personal Alarm Watch can count the number of steps you take - and provides a way to get help in an emergency.
+A wearable device such as the Taking Care Personal Alarm Watch can count the number of steps you take - and provides a way to get help in with an emergency button

 Out-and-About Personal Alarm Watch